skynoid2612/design-patterns-for-clean-architecture/md/design_pattern_Template-Method.md

     def step2(self):
         pass

-    @abstractmethod
-    def step3(self):
-        pass

-class ConcreteClass(AbstractClass):
+class ConcreteClass1(AbstractClass):

     def step1(self):
-        print('ConcreteClass: Step 1')
+        print('ConcreteClass1: Step 1')

     def step2(self):
-        print('ConcreteClass: Step 2')
+        print('ConcreteClass1: Step 2')

+class ConcreteClass2(AbstractClass):

+    def step1(self):
+        print('ConcreteClass2: Step 1')

-    def step3(self):
+    def step2(self):
-        print('ConcreteClass: Step 3')
+        print('ConcreteClass2: Step 2')

 if __name__ == '__main__':
+    concrete1 = ConcreteClass1()
+    concrete1.template_method()

-    concrete = ConcreteClass()
+    concrete2 = ConcreteClass2()
-    concrete.template_method()
+    concrete2.template_method()

 ```

-The above Python code demonstrates the Template Method design pattern.
+- The Python code example demonstrates the Template Method design pattern.
 The AbstractClass defines the template method and declares abstract methods for the customizable steps.
-The ConcreteClass provides concrete implementations for these steps and uses the template method to execute the algorithm.
+The ConcreteClass1 and ConcreteClass2 provide specific implementations for the steps and call the template method to execute the algorithm.

 ## Analysis
+### Maintainability:
+To what extent is your code characterized by cleanliness and readability?
-### Cleaner Code?
+#### Cleaner Code?

-Promotes code reuse and reduces code duplication by extracting common code into the base class.
+- Promotes code reuse by defining a common algorithm structure in a base class
+- Reduces code duplication by separating the common algorithm from specific implementations
+- Encapsulates common behavior in a single place, making the code more modular and organized

-### Readable Code?
+#### Readable Code?

-Provides a clear and consistent structure for the algorithm, making the code more readable and easier to understand.
+- Provides a clear structure for the algorithm, making the code more readable

-### Replaceable code?
-Separates the high-level algorithm from the specific implementations of its steps, making components loosely coupled.
+- Separates the core algorithm from specific implementation details
+- Uses meaningful method names, improving code readability and understandability

+### Testability:
+Can your code be methodically and comprehensively tested?

+### Adaptability:
+How readily can your code be substituted or modified?
+#### Replaceable code?

+- Allows subclasses to provide different implementations for certain steps of the algorithm
+- Promotes loose coupling between the base class and its subclasses
+- Enables easy replacement or extension of behavior without affecting other parts of the code

+### Scalability:
+Are your architectural components characterized by loose coupling?

-### Testable code?
+### Tradeoffs:
-Allows for easier isolation of specific steps in the algorithm, making it easier to test each step in isolation by providing mock implementations.

-### Advantages?
+#### Advantages?

-- Promotes code reuse and reduces code duplication.
+- Promotes code reuse, maintainability, and scalability
-- Provides a clear and consistent structure for the algorithm.
+- Provides flexibility through customizable steps of the algorithm
-- Makes code clean, readable, and easy to test.
+- Encapsulates behavior, making the code more modular and organized
-- Helps in making components loosely coupled.
+- Allows easy addition of new subclasses and accommodates future changes

-### Disadvantages?
+#### Disadvantages?

-- Limited flexibility compared to other design patterns.
+- May not be suitable for highly flexible algorithms with varying steps
-- Increased complexity due to the use of abstract methods and subclasses.
+- Introduces complexity with inheritance and abstract methods
-- Inheritance limitations may limit the flexibility and extensibility of the codebase.
+- May not provide enough flexibility for highly customized algorithms

 ## Remarks
 ### Concerns and Tips?

-- One concern is the potential for a large number of subclasses if there are many variations of the algorithm.
-- Another concern is the reliance on inheritance to define the structure and variations of the algorithm.
-- The use of abstract methods and subclasses can introduce additional complexity to the codebase.
-- The Template Method design pattern may not be suitable for all types of algorithms.
+- Consider the level of abstraction for the base class to balance usefulness and flexibility
+- Manage dependencies between the base class and its subclasses
+- Document and communicate the base class and its subclasses to other developers
+- Use meaningful method names, consider dependency injection, and document purpose and behavior

 ### Execrises

 - Q: What is the purpose of the Template Method design pattern?

-  - A: The purpose of the Template Method design pattern is to define a common structure for an algorithm in a base class and allow subclasses to provide specific implementations for certain steps of the algorithm without changing its structure.
+  - A: The purpose of the Template Method design pattern is to define the skeleton of an algorithm in a base class and allow subclasses to provide specific implementations for certain steps of the algorithm.

-- Q: How does the Template Method design pattern promote code reuse?
+Q: How does the Template Method design pattern promote code reuse?

-  - A: The Template Method design pattern promotes code reuse by providing a common structure that can be shared among multiple subclasses.
-The base class defines the overall structure of the algorithm, while the concrete subclasses provide the specific implementations for each step.
+  - A: The Template Method design pattern promotes code reuse by defining a common algorithm structure in a base class, reducing code duplication.
-- Q: How does the Template Method design pattern help in making code clean?

-  - A: The Template Method design pattern helps in making code clean by promoting code reuse and reducing code duplication.
-It provides a clear and consistent structure for the algorithm, eliminating the need for duplicate code in each subclass.
-- Q: How does the Template Method design pattern help in making code readable?

-  - A: The Template Method design pattern helps in making code readable by providing a clear and consistent structure for the algorithm.
-The template method acts as a high-level overview of the algorithm, while the abstract methods provide specific details that can be easily understood by reading the concrete implementations in the subclasses.
-- Q: How does the Template Method design pattern help in making code easy to be tested?
+Q: How does the Template Method design pattern help in making the code testable?

-  - A: The Template Method design pattern helps in making code easy to be tested by allowing for easier isolation of specific steps in the algorithm.
-The abstract methods represent individual steps that can be overridden in the subclasses, making it easier to test each step in isolation by providing mock implementations.
-- Q: How does the Template Method design pattern help in making components loose coupled?

-  - A: The Template Method design pattern helps in making components loosely coupled by separating the high-level algorithm from the specific implementations of its steps.
-The base class defines the overall structure of the algorithm, while the concrete subclasses provide the specific implementations.
-This separation allows for independent development and modification of the subclasses without affecting the overall algorithm or other subclasses.
+  - A: The Template Method design pattern helps in making the code testable by separating the core algorithm from the specific implementation details, allowing for the creation of testable units that can be tested in isolation.